niho/timeline/README.md

 # Timeline

-An simple library for creating auditable Merkle trees of threaded events.
+A simple library for creating auditable Merkle trees of threaded events.

 ## How does it work?